 90 Days Of No Income = Ouch

-For this reason disability insurance should be at the top of your list of insurance policies to have.
-Ironically, disability insurance is often overlooked, especially by the younger set who do not think in terms of not being physically able to work.
-I was one of them.
+For this reason, disability insurance should be at the top of your list of insurance policies to have.
+Ironically, disability insurance is often overlooked, especially by the younger set of workers who do not think in terms of not being physically able to work.